 Bronx Community College is a commuter school; there are no residences or dormitories on campus.
-The College's hours of operation are 7:00 AM to 7:00 PM Monday - Friday, 7:00 AM to 4:30 pm Saturday - Sunday (unless classes are in session).
-Access to campus buildings is limited to faculty, staff, students who are designated to come on campus.
-Campus hours are extended during the first two weeks of class and during exams.
+The College's hours of operation are 7:00 AM to 10:00 PM Monday - Thursday, 7:00 AM to 9:00 pm and 7:00 AM to 5:30 Saturday - Sunday (unless classes are in session).
+Some buildings may close earlier based on activity.
+Access to campus buildings is limited to faculty, staff, and students who are designated to come to campus.
 Pre-approved guests and visitors are allowed for official college business.
-When entering the campus grounds, all faculty, staff and students are required to display their college identification cards and present their CUNY Everbridge or Clear 4 Access Pass.
-Due to the COVID Pandemic the aforementioned hours are subject to change.
+When entering the campus grounds, all faculty, staff, and students are required to display their college identification card or Mobile ID card.

-All students, faculty and staff should possess a College ID card which must be presented to a College Official or Public Safety personnel upon request.
-Anyone entering a CUNY facility must also present a CUNY Access Pass which means that you are fully vaccinated or have received a negative COVID test from a CUNY approved test center within the last seven days.
-The Library is open to students, faculty and staff by reservations.
-Library virtual service hours are posted in the contact us section at www.bcc.cuny.edu/library.
+All students, faculty and staff should possess a College ID card (physical or electronic) which must be presented to College Official or Public Safety personnel upon request.
+The library is open to BCC students, faculty and staff who would like to use a study room or pick up a book from our regular circulating collection, please make a reservation.
+Library hours are posted in the contact us section at www.bcc.cuny.edu/library.
 The College reserves the right to refuse entry or remove anyone regardless of status for rule infractions or safety reasons.